 Ultimate Guide to Make Animated Educational Videos

 Though Turnitin is not a free app and comes with limited grades (3-12), its uses are well worth the paid rate.
-In addition to the common function as an efficient online plagiarism detector, Turnitin has other lesser-known tools, especially a built-in discussion platform.
-While such a discussion tool may not be Turnitin’s strong point, it does offer options regarding teacher-moderation and anonymous posting.
+In addition to the common function of an efficient online plagiarism detector, Turnitin has other lesser-known tools, especially a built-in discussion platform.
+While such a discussion tool may not be Turnitin’s strong point, it does offer options regarding teacher moderation and anonymous posting.

-For years, lots of teachers and students use Facebook as a place to exchange and study from each other.
+For years, Facebook has been one of the most popular discussion board websites to exchange and study with each other.
 Still quite a favored tool these years, though it is only for people over 13.
 If you open a group page dedicated to your class, you’ll get an online discussion board of your own to collaborate freely.

 Old users may recognize it with the old name – StatPlanet Map Maker.
-This free software is awesome for customizing interactive maps.
+This free online discussion platform is awesome for customizing interactive maps.
 Additionally, this software offers the option of bringing in interactive diagrams to make feature-rich infographics.

 A creative, authoring tool like Scratch helps users develop content – those that pass the barriers of conventional page-turners.
 Moreover, users of Scratch can create their own interactive animation, art, stories, music, etc. then share their works on the website.